 3. Letting Values Be Their Guide

-It’s the ability to keep that communication consistent over the past 30 years that has lead to their success.
+The ability to keep that communication consistent over the past 30 years has led to their success.

 “Red Bull’s content core revolves around the intersection between their audience’s interest for extreme sports, festivals, and a fast-paced lifestyle with their product’s ability to keep people awake and give them energy during those events.”

-They focus on topics like extreme sports, music, art, dance, nightlife and a whole lot more.
+They focus on extreme sports, music, art, dance, nightlife, and much more.
 Because of that broad spectrum, their content can appeal to the right audience.

 There is one thing that Red Bull does with its content core that pushes them ahead of the pack.

-Every piece of content that they create matches the quality of other publications their target audience might read like Buzzfeed, Vice, ESPN, and more.
+Every piece of content they create matches the quality of other publications their target audience might read, like Buzzfeed, Vice, ESPN, and more.
 That level of quality makes it seem like it’s coming from a powerhouse dedicated to creating consumable media, not an energy drink brand.

 5. Creating Content Around What Their Audience Loves

-What does every topic that they cover (and there’s a lot of them) have in common?
+What does every topic they cover (and a lot of them) have in common?